-To do so, organisations need to invest special efforts and resources that will allow leaders to thrive, who in turn, operate based on how the teams that they lead thrive.
+To do so, organizations need to invest special efforts and resources that will allow leaders to thrive, who in turn, operate based on how the teams that they lead thrive.

 Having this conversation now of all times is extremely important because of the ‘Silver Tsunami’ (the ageing corporate population on the brink of retirement).

-If organisations don’t start developing and implementing succession plans, baby boomers and their expertise and experience will disappear from the workforce without a trace.
+If organizations don’t start developing and implementing succession plans, baby boomers and their expertise and experience will disappear from the workforce without a trace.

-Supporting and ensuring the growth of corporate leaders and potential leaders is absolutely essential so that organisations don’t end up with weak and unequipped leaders while being riddled with leadership gaps.
+Supporting and ensuring the growth of corporate leaders and potential leaders is absolutely essential so that organizations don’t end up with weak and unequipped leaders while being riddled with leadership gaps.

-Several factors at work inhibit them from reaching their full potential, the primary one being the inability of their organisations to provide the resources and training leaders need.
+Several factors at work inhibit them from reaching their full potential, the primary one being the inability of their organizations to provide the resources and training leaders need.

 Recommended Reading: The Leadership Gap: What Gets Between You and Your Greatness (Lolly Daskal)

-According to the HRPA (Human Resources Professionals Association), 63% of millennials believe that their organisations are not developing their leadership skills.
+According to the HRPA (Human Resources Professionals Association), 63% of millennials believe that their organizations are not developing their leadership skills.

 71% of those employees, who are projected to make up most of the workforce in the coming years, are willing to quit their jobs because of this.

-How can organisations set up new leaders for success?
+How can organizations set up new leaders for success?